 - Your Workout Will Be More Effective

 Put down the protein powder.
 A plant-based diet is all you need to have a really effective workout.
 Vegetables help your body produce enough oxygen to stimulate cells to work properly, including muscle cell growth.
 Their high water and fiber content also keeps your digestive system working smoothly, so you don’t feel sluggish, tired, and weak.

 As a bonus, plant-based foods are filled with amino acids that your body uses to form complete proteins.
 See?
 No need to worry about loading up on protein before your next workout!

 - You’ll Feel Great

 The primary goal of weight loss should always be to feel better.
 A plant-based diet has been shown to help prevent, treat, or reverse some leading causes of death.
 These includes heart disease, type 2 diabetes, and high blood pressure.
 Plant-based diet intervention groups reported improved digestion, increased energy, better sleep, significant improvement in their physical functioning, vitality, mental health, and overall health.

-Are you on board with a plant-based weight loss plan for 2018?
-Start our #YesWeCan Challenge for 21 days of fully-prepared meals, step-by-step workouts, and heart-happy motivation.
+Are you on board with a plant-based weight loss plan for 2019?
+Start our 2019 Weight-Loss Challenge for 4 weeks of healthy, plant-based meals and heart-happy motivation.